-This fascinating religious festival is held on May 3 in Lima, Apurímac, Ayacucho, Junín, Ica and Cuzco.
+This fascinating religious festival is held on May 3 in various locations including Lima, Apurímac, Ayacucho, Junín, Ica and Cuzco.

 El Señor de Muruhuay

-This big annual pilgrimage happens in late May – with processions and fireworks to accompany the religious fervour.
+This big annual pilgrimage with an image of a crucified Christ happens in late May – with processions and fireworks to accompany the religious fervor.

 High season for international tourism runs June through August, with Machu Picchu requiring advance reservations for train tickets and entry.
 It’s also the busiest time for festivals in and around Cuzco.

-Processions of this Catholic celebration in Cuzco are especially dramatic.
-Held on the ninth Thursday after Easter.
+Processions of this Catholic celebration in traditional Cuzco are especially dramatic.
+It's held on the ninth Thursday after Easter.

-The Festival of the Sun; also the Feast of St John the Baptist and Peasant’s Day, it’s the greatest of Inca festivals, celebrating the winter solstice on June 24.
+The Festival of the Sun is the greatest of Inca festivals, celebrating the winter solstice on June 24.
 It’s certainly the spectacle of the year in Cuzco, attracting thousands of Peruvian and foreign visitors.
 It’s also a big holiday in many jungle towns.

 The feast of San Juan is all debauchery in Iquitos, where dancing, feasting and cockfights go until the wee hours on the eve of the actual holiday of June 24.